 Some of the collaboration features on The Hive display your name and profile picture to other The Hive users.
 For example, if you comment on content, we will display your profile picture and name next to your comments so that other users understand who made the comment.

 Because the administrator pays us to operate for you, they’ll want to know how the website is performing.
 Except as set out elsewhere in this Statement, we will only share information with the administrator on an aggregated and anonymous basis about how often you’ve used the website and what services you used.
-We will not share information with the administrator about how much you’ve spent, where you shop, and how much you’ve saved as an individual, as we treat this as confidential.
+If you use our SmartSpending discounts product, we will not share information with the administrator about how much you’ve spent, where you shop, and how much you’ve saved as an individual, as we treat this as confidential.

 Our Internal Teams and Prospective Retailers